ComfyUI website preview

 Full control over generation workflows and model stack; Great for reusable templates and batch processing Learning curve is higher than prompt-only tools; Workflow debugging can take time on complex graphs

-Stable Diffusion Free Own models Free model weights (compute/storage costs apply) No mandatory vendor API fee for local/self-hosted use; hosted inference APIs are provider-priced.
+Stable Diffusion Free Model family Own models Free model weights (compute/storage costs apply) No mandatory vendor API fee for local/self-hosted use; hosted inference APIs are provider-priced.
 No required subscription for local use of model weights; managed services may have paid plans.
 Varies by branch: SD1.x/2.x commonly 512-768, SDXL 1024 native, SD3/3.5 often 1024+.

 • Canny